-- A view of NIH-funded data on Figshare.
+- Public open access to NIH-funded data on Figshare.

 This project will be evaluated in 2020 to determine whether NIH should add permanent generalist repositories to its supported repository landscape.
 Regardless of the outcome, researchers will still be able to access their published data via the main Figshare platform.

 To learn more about the NIH Figshare instance, read the FAQs and view this flier.
 Specific information for researchers and librarians is also available, including a researcher-focused webinar and a librarian-focused webinar.

 - Storing and sharing x-ray scattering data on the NIH Figshare instance

 For technical questions about NIH Figshare, email firstname.lastname@example.org.

 For more information about the NIH Figshare pilot or to share your questions, ideas, or suggestions, email the Office of Data Science Strategy at email@example.com.

 News and Events